soundpaint/rp2040pio-docs/io.rst

    Starting the ``ext-wave`` monitor script will start the process of supplying an external signal.

-Now, in our first monitor instance, we enter the command ``trace -g -p 0 -w 1000 -c 30`` to let the emulator perform 30 clock cycles in order to continue execution of our PIO program for a while.
-Option ``-w 1000`` will insert a delay of 1 second between clock cycles, such we can easier follow what happens.
-Options ``-g`` and ``-p 0`` will show us the GPIO pins for each cycle as seen by PIO0.
+Now, in our first monitor instance, we enter the command ``trace --show-gpio --pio=0 --wait=1000 --cycles=30`` to let the emulator perform 30 clock cycles in order to continue execution of our PIO program for a while.
+Option ``--wait=1000`` will insert a delay of 1 second between clock cycles, such we can easier follow what happens.
+Options ``--show-gpio`` and ``--pio=0`` will show us the GPIO pins for each cycle as seen by PIO0.

 .. figure:: images/io-monitor-sync.gif
    :scale: 80%